 Both these so-called distinctions still leave readers asking, what is the difference between an MGA and MGU in insurance?

 The answer we come away with is: There isn’t a difference.
 MGA or MGU, they both denote the same kind of business.
-To be considered an MGA or MGU, you must serve as an insurance agent or broker and, most importantly, you have the authority to underwrite insurance contracts on behalf of a carrier or carriers.
-That’s it.
+To truly be an MGA or MGU, you must serve as an insurance agent or broker and, most importantly, you have the authority to underwrite insurance contracts on behalf of a carrier or carriers

-As we’ve covered elsewhere, the 2002 NAIC model legislation regulating MGAs is the best place to figure out whether you are an MGA/MGU.
+As we’ve covered in our post on Understanding the MGA Act, the 2002 NAIC model legislation regulating MGAs is the best place to figure out whether you are an MGA/MGU.
 Because many agencies that consider themselves MGAs have found they are, in fact, not, the NAIC’s MGA Act is helpful and clear in saying that, regardless of what you call yourself, what matters is how you are regulated.

 Your organization will be held to an MGA standard if you aren’t an employee of, manager for, underwriter on behalf of, or attorney for an insurer AND you are handling the total insurance business including underwriting as a separate entity, responsible for reinsurance, pay out claims for cases larger than $10,000, and produce and underwrite at least 5 percent of the policyholder surplus.